Coral Creek Airport

 Private airport in Florida, U.S.

 Coral Creek Airport (FAA LID: FA54) is a private-use airport located 2 miles (3 km) northeast of Boca Grande, a community on Gasparilla Island in southwest Florida, United States.
 The airport itself is located in Placida in Charlotte County (specifically, on the Cape Haze Peninsula), about a mile north of the separately-owned Coral Creek Club.
 The airport is privately owned by BK IV AS, L.L.C.

 The airfield is composed of a single asphalt runway connected to a ramp and two hangars via a single taxiway.
-There is one FBO for the airport, known as Boca Grande Jet Center.
+There is one FBO for the airport, known as "Boca Grande Jet Center," in which the name sign and logo were created by Charles Wittmaak during the extension of the runway.
 The office is attached to the main hangar which is connected to the public road by a private driveway.

 Services for the airport are restricted to members only with limited guest accommodations.
 Permission is needed to land.
 The pattern is uncontrolled (there is no air traffic control tower).